raspberrypilearning/pixel-art-unplugged/en/step_5.md

 Write down the X and Y coordinates of the pixels which are coloured.

+DESIGN - a table 2 x 25 with the column headings X, Y

 <table style="border: 1px solid black;" frame="void" rules="all">
   <tr>
     <th style="width: 50px">X</th>